Find Affordable College Courses

 East Peoria, IL

-Illinois Central College landed the #6 spot in the 2023 rankings for the most popular associate degree horticulture programs.
-ICC is a medium-sized public school located in the suburb of East Peoria.
+Illinois Central College came in at #6 in this year’s edition of the Most Popular Horticulture Associate Degree Schools in the Great Lakes Region ranking.
+ICC is a moderately-sized public school located in the suburb of East Peoria.

 Women make up 27% of the horticulture majors at the school.